Eating Pista (Pistachios) During Pregnancy

 You will be given a long list of do’s and don’ts during pregnancy, of which eating habits often form a large part.
-Pistachios offer health benefits to people in various ways.
+Pistachios in pregnancy offer health benefits to people in various ways.
 Delicious and crunchy when eaten raw, these nuts can also be used for cooking.
 Also commonly known as pista, they grow on small trees and shrubs found in the subtropical and tropical regions of Asia, Africa, and the USA.
 They are considered one of the oldest nuts known to mankind and are believed to have existed as far back as 6,000 B.C.

-Is it Safe to Eat Pistachios During Pregnancy?
+Is It Safe to Eat Pistachios During Pregnancy?

 It is considered safe to eat pistachios in moderation during pregnancy.
 Eating too many of them during pregnancy might result in certain side-effects.
 This is why it should be consumed in moderation.
 There are plenty of nutritious benefits that this nut offers, and knowing about it will help you include it in your pregnancy diet the right way.

 The Nutritional Value of Pistachios